Listen up! I’ve got a special spicy recipe for you today — pan-fried Norwegian capelin that will taste your taste buds away.

 Norwegian capelin variation in USA, UK, EU, Australia, Canada

-• Canada: In Canada, you can explore substitutes such as smelt, herring, or small mackerel, which can offer a comparable taste and texture to capelin.
+Canada also offers suitable options such as smelt, herring, or small mackerel, which provide a comparable taste and texture.